 12 Tips to Negotiating and Buying a Franchise Resale

-Our franchise buying and resale experts have compiled 12 essential tips that will help guide you to confidently negotiate a great franchise resale deal.
-But first, the most important step in the buying process: You must clearly know and state your unique goals and motivations for getting into business before you buy.
+Our franchise resale buying experts have compiled 12 essential tips that will help guide you to confidently negotiate a great franchise resale deal.
+But first, the most important step in the franchise buying process: You must clearly know and state your unique goals and motivations for getting into business before you buy.